robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithms-general.md

 large) number of steps for any input in the set.
 ▶ **Effectiveness**.
 It must be possible to perform each step of an algorithm exactly and in a finite amount of time.
+▶ **Generality**.
+The procedure should be applicable for all problems of the desired form, not just for a particular set of input values.